Major muscles involved: Anterior and medial deltoids, triceps brachii

 Grasp the bar with a closed, pronated grip 6 to 12 inches (15-30 cm) wide.

-Stand erect with feet shoulder-width apart, knees slightly flexed.
-Place the body close enough to the machine to allow the cable to hang straight down when it is held in the starting position.
+Stand erect with feet shoulder-width apart and knees slightly flexed.
+Stand close enough to the machine that the cable hangs straight down in the starting position.

 Pull the bar down to position the upper arms against the sides of the torso.